reelse/ValiDates/README.md

 ValiDates is a dateTime picker for React that aims to simply provide you the ability to setup dateTime ranges that fall into one of four categories:

-- **Info**: This is a totally legitimate dateTime that the end user should be able to select.\
+- **Info**: This is a legitimate dateTime that the end user should be able to select.\
   i.e. "I started working today at 8am"\
   `rules={} // ValiDate is permissive by default.
 This would let the user select any date since 0CE!`\
   `rules={ level: 'info', range: 'before', date: new Date('3000-1-1'), message: 'Thanks for clocking in!' }`